Richie Hawtin: Recordings

 On December 11, 2015, Hawtin released a fifteen-track LP titled From My Mind To Yours to commemorate the 25 year anniversary of his record label Plus 8.
 The album consists of all new tracks from his various aliases such as Plastikman, F.U.S.E., Robotman, R.H.X., and Circuit Breaker.
 In its first week, it reached the top 20 in the UK dance album charts.

 Other Hawtin's collaborations include an installation performance in the Grand Palais in Paris with Anish Kapoor in 2011, Not Abstract II exhibition at the Gagosian Gallery in New York with German artist Andreas Gursky, and an audiovisual installation at 180 The Strand in London under his F.U.S.E. alias alongside his brother Matthew Hawtin, among others.

 Entrepreneurship

-Hawtin co-founded Plus 8 Equities, a music technology fund along with John Acquaviva, Rishi Patel, Ben Turner and Pete Tong, where Hawtin serves as chairman.
-According to Billboard, the funds main goal is to advance music technology and collaborate with the startups engaged in developing new technologies able to advance music industry".
+In 2014, Hawtin launched ENTER.
+SAKE, a sake brand in USA and Europe.
+The same year he was awarded a title of Sake Samurai.

 Hawtin's established his own music technology company, called PLAYdifferently, in 2016.
 The first release was the MODEL 1 mixer, co-designed with the award-winning Andy Rigby-Jones.
 The mixer has been adopted by DJs such as Carl Cox, Jamie Jones, Loco Dice and many others.

-In 2014, Hawtin launched ENTER.
-SAKE, a sake brand in USA and Europe.
-The same year he was awarded a title of Sake Samurai.

-In 2016, Hawtin released his own proprietary DJ mixer called the PLAYdifferently MODEL1 with help from Andy Rigby-Jones, a former Allen & Heath engineer.
-Loco Dice, Nicole Moudebar, Chris Liebing and Dubfire were among the early ambassadors of the mixer.
+Hawtin co-founded Plus 8 Equities, a music technology fund along with John Acquaviva, Rishi Patel, Ben Turner and Pete Tong, where Hawtin serves as chairman.
+According to Billboard, the funds main goal is to advance music technology and collaborate with the startups engaged in developing new technologies able to advance music industry".

-In 2019, Hawtin launched his CLOSER App, allowing fans to deconstruct the audio from his own live performances while toggling multiple camera angles of the performance.
+In 2019, Hawtin launched his CLOSER App, a tool for deconstructing the audio from his own live performances while toggling between multiple camera angles.